thomasdclark/TwitterSmileTracker/README.md

 #TwitterEmotionTracker

 ##Current Functionality
-Receives a stream of tweets containing smilely faces and frowny faces and outputs them to the console.
+Receives a stream of tweets containing smilely faces and frowny faces, records how many occur since the start time, and calculates a ratio of smiles-to-frowns.
+Displayed in a simple GUI.

-##Intended Functionality
+##Future Functionality
 Recieves a stream of tweets containing key emotion words that can be interpreted as a spectrum.
 Compares the tweet frequency of all of the words and determines the overall feeling of Twitter at that moment in time.

 ##Third-Party Libraries